runicscribe/worldbuilding-docs/dae-machina/culture/technology/index.md

 Primary method of land travel is by foot.
 (16 - 30 km / day, **20** km/day avg)
 Due to their animal forms, fae on average travel faster - up to **50** km/day

+Some [beasts of burden](../world/bestiary/fauna/beasts_of_burden) are also used for travel, but mostly to carry goods, as they tend to be slower than just walking.
+Notable creatures employed this way include:
+- Large crustaceans used for transport and cargo on the coasts of Eaos
+- Hexapede Lizards ridden in Kita Lau and the Riftlands, which are well suited to the rough terrain
+- Floating Jellyfish, as a means of (slow-moving) arieal transport near the edges of the Rift.
+- Levaithans and Wurms used as transport and mobile villages by the ocean-dwelling merfae

 Sea travel - relatively sophisticated sailing ships - 100 - 200 km/day
   Sea - 9 - 18.5 km/h;  100 - 200 km/day; **150** average
   Upriver 5.6 km/h; **60** km/day for major rivers, 15 - 30 for smaller rivers.
   Downriver 11 - 22 km/h ; **120** - 240 km/day

-Some [beasts of burden](../world/bestiary/fauna/beasts_of_burden) are also used for travel, but mostly to carry goods, as they tend to be slower than just walking.
+The 'jinn usually rely on magic for transport, either via their natural abilities or through enchanted magical craft.

+The Elyos Republic has a functioning teleporter network conecting several of their major cities.
+This is primarly used to transport people, and valuable non-magical goods.

 ### Teleportation

 Over any significant distance, requires some form of potent focci at both source an destination